mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 ## Completed

 - [ ] Play with the ISS detector, testing count rate as fn of energy (gamma sources)
+- [ ] average pulse using collimated Cs

 ***